racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/ExtendingPyLabs/Home/CreateEnumerators.md

 3. Register the enumerator items
 4. Finish the enumeration registration

 These are the minimum steps for creating an enumerator.
-Extra functionality can be added, for example to show human readable values instead of some PyLabs internal codes.
+Extra functionality can be added, for example to show human readable values instead of some Pylabs internal codes.

 ##Example